memN0ps/redlotus-rs/README.md

 ![Legacy-and-UEFI-Boot](/images/Legacy-and-UEFI-Boot.png)
 **Figure 1.
 Comparison of the Legacy Boot flow (left) and UEFI boot flow (right) on Windows (Vista and newer) systems (Full Credits: [WeLiveSecurity](https://www.welivesecurity.com/2021/10/05/uefi-threats-moving-esp-introducing-especter-bootkit/))**

-This diagram illustrates the structure and flow of the Redlotus UEFI bootkit.
+This diagram illustrates the structure and flow of the RedLotus.efi UEFI bootkit (RedLotus.sys is the Windows kernel driver)

 ```mermaid
 graph TD;